threefoldtech/home/wiki/contribution/development_process_v2.md

 Each project and story should define which branches to use & the branching strategy.

-There should never be any branch on the system which can not be found back by looking at the stories in the "home" repo.
+There should never be any branch on the system which can not be found back by looking at the stories in the `home` repo.
-Title of the story in between []
+Title of the story : in between []

 ### Pull Requests